Freelancing: Everything you need to know

 I know some people who have found luck in Facebook groups (either local creatives or just general business groups!)

-For me, I’ve gotten jobs through LinkedIn, Instagram, or friends straight up sending me links to a job posting they think I’d be interested in.
+For me personally, I’ve gotten jobs through LinkedIn, Instagram, or friends straight up sending me links to a job posting they think I’d be interested in.

-For LinkedIn, I always paid close attention to how the job posting was being written.
-Did they seem fun to work with?
-Was the writing filled with personality?
-Or did it feel stale & boring?
+For LinkedIn, I always pay close attention to how the job posting was being written.
+Do they seem fun to work with?
+Is the writing filled with personality?
+Or does it feel stale and boring?

 Because let’s be real, most LinkedIn job postings are BORINGGGGGG.
-And filled with about 20+ bullet points worth of requirements & tasks you’ll do (that are likely wayyyy easier than what they’re making them seem).
+They’re filled with about 20+ bullet points worth of requirements and tasks you’ll do that are likely wayyyy easier than what they’re making it seem.

 For Instagram, follow fellow creative business owners you’d love to work with!
-You never know when they’ll post that they’re hiring!
-I see this allll the time & it’s how I got my internship with Oh Happy Dani + my creative freelancing job with the brand studio, Super Creative Co.
+You never know when they’ll post that they’re hiring.
+I see this allll the time and it’s how I got my internship with Oh Happy Dani, my creative freelancing job with the brand studio, Super Creative Co., and more!

-Lastly, tell your friends you’re looking for a creative job & if they find something that would peak your interest, to send it your way!
+Lastly, tell your friends you’re looking for a creative job and if they find something that would peak your interest—send it your way!

-Stay true to you & show off your personality!
+Stay true to you and show off your personality!

 Show off your personality in your application, your cover letter, when replying to emails, on the interview, etc!
-(I’m 99.9% positive my cover letter landed me my most recent job, so I turned it into a reel)
+I’m 99.9% positive my cover letter landed me my most recent freelancing job, so I turned it into a reel and put it on my about page.

 As someone who originally wanted a consistent paycheck from a 9-5 creative agency job, that was scary to come to terms with!!